Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/bloat.py.md

 Ah, I've made a minor mistake.
 The variable `flag` should rather be called `enc_flag` since the plaintext flag is `arg423`.

-Lets give the function `arg122` a new name, say `decode_flag`.
-Lets also change the name of the functions arguments.
+Let's give the function `arg122` a new name, say `decode_flag`.
+Let's also change the name of the functions arguments.

 We then get
 ```python